-If a RESIDENT dies within twenty-four (24) months of occupancy, a refund of the unamortized entrance fee will be made to the estate of the RESIDENT.
-The refund will be made upon re-occupancy of the unit and the receipt and unrestricted use of the entrance fee proceeds from the successor RESIDENT.
-No refund is made if death occurs after the first twenty-four (24) months of occupancy.
-If a RESIDENT who purchased the Fifty Percent Refund Program dies, a refund of fifty percent of the entrance fee will be paid to his/her estate.
-If a resident who purchased the Ninety-Percent Refund Program dies, a refund of ninety percent of the entrance fee will be paid to his/her estate.
+If a RESIDENT who has purchased the Traditional Payment Plan dies within twenty-four (24) months of occupancy, a refund of the unamortized entrance fee will be made to the estate of the RESIDENT.
+The estate of a RESIDENT who participated in the Deferred Entrance Fee Plan will only be entitled to a refund equal to the amortized remaining value of the portion of the entrance fee actually paid based on a twenty-four (24) month term starting with the date of occupancy.
+The refund will be issued when the residence has been released or two (2) years, whichever is sooner.
+No refund is made if death occurs after the first sixty (6) months of occupancy.
+If a RESIDENT who has purchased the Legacy Asset Management Program dies, a refund of ninety percent (90%) of the Entrance Fee will be paid to his/her estate when the residence has been released or two (2) years, whichever comes sooner.

-A RESIDENT contract with ThriveMore can be terminated if the RESIDENT being provided service requires a higher level of care than can be provided in the RESIDENT'S current setting.
-In such a case, every effort will be made to place the RESIDENT at an appropriate level of care within the ThriveMore system.
-If a contract is terminated by ThriveMore, a refund of the unamortized entrance fee will be made to the RESIDENT as soon as the RESIDENT'S residence has been re-leased.
+A RESIDENT's contract with ThriveMore can be terminated if the RESIDENT being provided service requires a higher level of care than can be provided in the RESIDENT's current setting.
+In such a case, every effort would be made to place the RESIDENT at an appropriate level of care within ThriveMore's system.
+If a contract is terminated by ThriveMore, a refund of the unamortized entrance fee will be made to the RESIDENT as soon as the RESIDENT's residence has been released or two (2) years whichever is sooner.